Words by Stuart Grant and pics from Etienne Fouche

 Emblazoned with badges depicting a Springbok head, featuring a healthy dose of local parts content and marketed as ‘South Africa’s own car’, the Ranger could possibly be the ultimate SA pinup poster car.
-But as Stuart Grant discusses, it is not that but rather a long forgotten exercise in badge re-engineering by General Motors South Africa.
+But it is not that but rather a long forgotten exercise in badge re-engineering by General Motors South Africa.
 But so many brands under one umbrella makes for a bumpy ride for this Springbok team that came and went in quickly.

 It would appear the press reporting on the Ranger at the time can be largely blamed for the lack of support for the Ranger.
 And it all started with the media launch in 1968, as shown by an excerpt from a letter written by regular CCA contributorRoger Houghton, who at the time was Motoring Editor at the Pretoria News: